-The Permanent Fund is managed by the Alaska Permanent Fund Corporation ("APFC" or "Corporation"), which is established in Alaska Statutes 37.13.040 as a "public corporation and government instrumentality in the [Alaska] Department of Revenue managed by the board of trustees."
+Alaska Statutes 37.13 establish the Alaska Permanent Fund Corporation ("APFC" or "Corporation") to manage and invest the assets of the Permanent Fund.
+APFC is a "public corporation and government instrumentality in the [Alaska] Department of Revenue managed by the board of trustees."
+The Board of Trustees acts as the Fund's fiduciary.